MrE-Fog/promptpayments/Readme.md

 In IntelliJ IDEA Community edition, you do this as follows:
 1. Make sure the Scala Plugin is enabled (File -> Settings -> Plugins -> search "Scala" -> install if necessary)
 2. Go to Run -> Edit Configurations... -> "Plus" button -> SBT Task. enter "run" into the Tasks field and apply

+## Tests

+There are two kinds of tests:
+- JUnit tests of the server code.
+Run these with any jUnit test runner.
+- QUinit tests of the javascript.
+Run these by opening the file `qunitFixture.html` locally.

 ## Making Play play nice with Windows